Programme Bursaries

 Applications

-Applicants are required to submit images of recent work, their CV and a covering letter detailing why they'd like to take part in the Mentoring Programme.
+Applicants are required to submit images of recent work, a covering letter detailing why they'd like to take part in the AGORA Mentoring Programme.

 We will arrange an informal interview with all shortlisted artists, in-person at the school or online, depending on each applicants circumstances.